hamyyy/SFML-Template/README.md

   ```
   include ../Makefile
   ```
+4. Make a copy of **sfml-project1** and call it **sfml-project2**
-4. Open the project in vscode, and it should compile!
+5. Open either project in vscode, and they should each should compile!
 Voila!
 You can now use a shared Makefile between projects this way

 ## Notes